The Dangers of Drinking and Using Prescription Drugs

 Now, look at the effects of prescription opiate painkillers.
 Among the many side effects of these drugs are dizziness, sedation, and respiratory depression, and that’s when they are taken in correct dosages, without alcohol.

 Put the two together, and it’s easy to see why prescriptions for painkillers always include the warning: Do not take with alcohol!
 Painkillers and alcohol are both respiratory depressants.
 Taken together, they can cause breathing to stop altogether.
 Lack of oxygen to the brain and vital organs can quickly cause coma and death.

 Alcohol and Stimulants

-Binge-drinkers have an especially high risk of death when they combine alcohol with amphetamines and other stimulants.
-The reason for this is completely logical.
+Binge drinkers have an exceptionally high risk of mortality when they combine alcohol with amphetamines and other stimulants.
+The reason for this is entirely logical.
 When a person drinks too much, a blackout or loss of consciousness is the body’s mechanism for preventing overdose.
 A stimulant counteracts that self-preservation, enabling the person to continue drinking.
 The result is alcohol poisoning and possible death.

 Some prescription heart medications, like nitroglycerine, have an opposite effect when mixed with alcohol, causing rapid and irregular heartbeat, sweating, dizziness, nausea and sometimes cardiac arrest.

 Not All Damage Happens Immediately When Drinking and Using Prescription Drugs

 Some of the other effects, like liver damage, are more subtle and take longer.
 When taken with alcohol, arthritis pain relievers amplify the liver damage caused by alcohol abuse.
 Liver damage does not have early onset symptoms, and by the time the damage becomes evident, it’s often too late to do much about it.
 Pain relievers and alcohol can also cause stomach ulcers, another ailment that is slow to develop and difficult to cure.